๐Ÿ”ฌBiological Chemistry I

 RNA Processing: Preparing the Message

-Before mRNA can leave the nucleus, it must be modified for stability, export, and accurate reading.
-These modifications distinguish eukaryotic gene expression from prokaryotic.
+Before mRNA can leave the nucleus, it undergoes several modifications for stability, nuclear export, and accurate reading.
+These processing steps are a major distinction between eukaryotic and prokaryotic gene expression.

 Post-Transcriptional Modifications

-Compare: 5' cap vs. poly-A tail—both protect mRNA from exonucleases, but the cap functions primarily in translation initiation while the tail regulates mRNA lifespan.
-If an FRQ asks about mRNA stability, mention both modifications.
+Compare: 5' cap vs. poly-A tail: both protect mRNA from exonucleases, but the cap functions primarily in translation initiation (ribosome recruitment) while the tail primarily regulates mRNA lifespan and export.
+If a question asks about mRNA stability, mention both modifications.

 Translation: Building the Polypeptide

-Translation occurs at the ribosome and involves three distinct phases.
-Each phase requires specific factors, energy input, and precise molecular recognition between codons and anticodons.
+Translation occurs at the ribosome and converts the mRNA nucleotide sequence into an amino acid sequence.
+It proceeds through three distinct phases, each requiring specific factors, energy input, and precise molecular recognition between codons and anticodons.

 Translation Initiation